gitmarek/libbitcoinrpc/doc/README.md

 # Documentation

-This is the main documentation file of **bitcoinrpc**, a C language interface to JSON-RPC Bitcoin Core API.
+This is the main documentation file of **bitcoinrpc**, a standard C library to JSON-RPC Bitcoin Core API.

 The library provides basic routines to send RPC queries to a listening